TrailerVote/trailervote-documentation/src/content/docs/sdk/ios/2.2___trailer_recognition_screen_integration/index.md

 <img src="img_recognition_screen_voting.jpg" width=250/>

-After voting, the trailer is automatically added to the voted trailers feed (See <a href="voted-trailers-feed-integration.html">Voted trailers feed integration</a> for the details).
+After voting, the trailer is automatically added to the voted trailers feed (See [Voted trailers feed integration](voted_trailers_feed_integration) for the details).

 Special advertisement clips are handled differently - the fullscreen web view is presented with the corresponding url being loaded.